-We are not accepting MFA applications for entrance into the program for fall 2012.
+We are accepting MFA applications for entrance into the program for fall 2014.

 The M.F.A. program in Audio Technology is intended to prepare students for fulfilling careers in professional or educational theatre and the entertainment industry.